Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks: Ethics Declarations

 \subsubsection{Smartphone Utilization Guiding Better Urban Park Planning}

-The insights from this research can substantially inform urban planning practices and advance our understanding of citizen behavior in parks and other public spaces~\cite{Li2023Multi}.
-By leveraging mobile network data, planners and policymakers gain scalable, fine-grained tools to monitor real-time park usage and identify patterns that traditional surveys or static datasets may miss~\cite{Yuan2024UniST, mears2021mapping}.
-This capability enables more responsive and adaptive park management, supporting the equitable allocation of resources and guiding targeted interventions in both infrastructure and programming~\cite{Groenewegen2006Vitamin, dietz2024examininginequalityparkquality}.
+The insights from this research can substantially inform urban planning practice and advance our understanding of citizen behavior in parks and other public spaces \cite{Li2023Multi}.
+Large-scale urban sensing is increasingly recognized as a key component of data-driven and evidence-based planning in contemporary cities \cite{batty2018digital, cesario2023big}.
+By leveraging mobile network data, planners and policymakers gain scalable, fine-grained tools to passively monitor park usage over time and identify behavioral patterns that traditional surveys or static datasets may miss \cite{Yuan2024UniST, mears2021mapping}, leveraging already existing infrastructures from mobile operators.
+This capability supports more responsive and adaptive park management, guiding targeted interventions in infrastructure, programming, and resource allocation \cite{Groenewegen2006Vitamin, dietz2024examininginequalityparkquality}.

-Assessing under-use or single-functionality through smartphone data can reveal cases where parks may require investment in new amenities or programs tailored to diverse socioeconomic and cultural groups\cite{Hui2023Large,park2025associations}.
-This evidence-based approach helps to promote greater equity and inclusion, key dimensions for sustainable urban development and environmental justice\cite{ suarez2024exploring}.
+Unlike conventional visitation metrics that capture only presence, app-level mobile traffic provides insight into functional patterns of park use.
+Detecting under-use or single-functionality through smartphone data can reveal cases where parks may require investment in new amenities or programs tailored to diverse socioeconomic and cultural groups \cite{Hui2023Large, park2025associations}.
+Such evidence-based approaches help promote equity and inclusion, both key goals of sustainable urban development and environmental justice \cite{suarez2024exploring}.
+They also allow clearer evaluation of whether these investments reach and support the intended communities over time, and help avoid unintended effects such as gentrification and greater socio-spatial inequality \cite{wolch2014urban}.
+Furthermore, the methodological framework established here can extend beyond parks to other urban green spaces and domains, supporting data-driven planning for biodiversity, climate resilience, and well-being across cities \cite{Hui2023Large, kifayatullah2025equitable}.

-Finally, the methodological framework established here can be extended beyond parks to other urban green spaces and domains, facilitating data-driven planning for biodiversity, climate resilience, and well-being across entire cities~\cite{Hui2023Large, kifayatullah2025equitable}.
+Comparable methodological debates have emerged in transportation research, where passively collected smartphone and mobile network data have been proposed as complements to traditional travel surveys \cite{nitsche2014supporting, harding2021we}.
+Rather than replacing established survey instruments, passive data enhance them by enabling continuous measurement and reducing respondent burden.
+Harding et al. \cite{harding2021we} note that app-level tracking (\eg GPS pings) may impose battery and compliance burdens that affect data quality.
+Mobile network probes can be a less invasive alternative to device-level applications and have been shown to approximate origin–destination matrices derived from household surveys \cite{bonnel2018origin}, though such approaches require careful validation of representativeness given operator coverage.
+Our work builds on this logic by leveraging aggregate mobile network traffic as a less intrusive alternative to app-level tracking while acknowledging similar representativeness considerations.